a k a K e n S m i t h . c o m

 In Death of a Salesman, as a working person’s life is falling to pieces, the one closest to him says, “Attention must be paid!”
 A 1999 review of the play’s revival interprets the line this way: “When people hurt as Willie does, it is inhuman to look away.”
 And for the duration of the live performance, the audience accepts that responsibility, I guess.

 At the end of Brassed Off, a movie about a coal mining community’s struggles, at last the town’s band wins a music competition, and the band leader speaks to the audience about the impossibility of getting the wider world to pay attention to the ongoing destruction of their community.
 He devises a brief gesture that will might allow them momentarily to be heard, or not.
 After all, he points out, other concerns already fill the airwaves, the hearts and minds of the country.
-No way, it seems, to compete.
+No way, it seems, to compete with all that noise.

-Attention must be paid, but it may not.
+Attention must be paid, but it may not be.

 And drive across town or across the state, you see places where plainly there is great need and peril.
-Surely attention must be paid, but it may not.
+Surely attention must be paid, but it may not be.

 • Bullet list brains